Clackoss/Kloudit/README.md

 # Kloudit

-Welcome to Kloudit, an open source tool to control the security compliance of your Azure resources configurations !
+Welcome to Kloudit, an open source tool to audit the security compliance of your Azure resources configurations !

 ## What is Kloudit ?